nataliavrs/nataliavrs/README.md

 - 👩🏻‍💻  &nbsp;My name is Natália Veras.
 I'm a _Junior Full Stack Web Developer_.
 Eager to learn, curious and in love with coding!

-- 🤓 &nbsp;I know how to create stuff with these guys: HTML5, CSS3 (Vanilla & Sass), Bootstrap (3 & 4), JavaScript (ES5 & ES6), jQuery, Vue.js, PHP, MySQL, Laravel, Git.
+- 🤓 &nbsp;I know how to create stuff with these guys: HTML5, CSS3 (Vanilla & Sass), Bootstrap (3 & 4), JavaScript (ES5 & ES6), jQuery, Vue.js, PHP, MySQL, Laravel, Git and more.

-- 📝 &nbsp;Let's get in touch: <a href="https://www.instagram.com/nataliavrs/">Instagram</a> or <a href="https://www.linkedin.com/in/nataliaveras/">LinkedIn</a>
+- 📝 &nbsp;Let's get in touch: <a href="https://www.instagram.com/nataliavrs/">Instagram</a> | <a href="https://www.linkedin.com/in/nataliaveras/">LinkedIn</a>